thddudgns/QMME/README.md

 Getting started is straightforward: clone the repo, install dependencies, drop your EQM‑corrected CSVs and weight file into data/, and execute the build and training scripts as documented.
 Visualization notebooks make it easy to compare how each method reproduces both central tendencies and extreme events.

-If you find this framework useful for your own climate or hydrological modeling work, please cite:
-Song, Y. H., Shiru, M. S., & Chung, E.‑S. (2025).
-A Novel Quintile Multi‑Model Ensemble Approach for Improving Future Extreme Precipitation Projections Using XGBoost.

 Contributions-whether adding new bias‑correction techniques, extending to other variables, or improving training pipelines are very welcome via issues or pull requests.
 This project is released under the MIT License.